apache/sis-site/source/faq.md

 ### How do I instantiate a Universal Transverse Mercator (UTM) projection?    {#UTM}

-If the UTM zone is unknown, an easy way is to invoke the `universal(…)` method on one of the `CommonCRS` pre-defined constants.
+If the UTM zone is unknown, an easy way is to invoke the `universal(…)` method on one of the `CommonCRS` predefined constants.
 That method receives in argument a geographic coordinate in (_latitude_, _longitude_) order and computes the UTM zone from it.
 See the [above Java code example](#transform-point).